-Dafydd Gwyn, at a talk at Plas Tan y Bwlch (26.5.18) said that Lord Ashleton Smyth (the to become owner of Dinorwig Quarry) once made the mistake of making a pass at Marged, while in her boat.
+Dafydd Gwyn, at a talk at Plas Tan y Bwlch (26.5.18) said that Lord Ashleton Smyth (the estate owner, later quarry-owner) once made the mistake of making a pass at Marged, while in her boat.
 She picked him up by the arm pits and dunked him in the lake, not letting him back in until he apologised.
 Here is a picture of Dafydd showing us a picture of the way the copper ore was loaded down the slope onto Marged's boat.
 There is, intriguingly, a woman walking down the slope.
 Perhaps this is her.

 Marged 'only ever beat her husband twice' - once before they were married, and once for drinking.
 The latter time so badly that he turned to the Methodists and became one of their most prominent members.

-Unsurprisingly, Marged's legendary actions have been the subject of many local songs and legends and she was also included in Thomas Pennant's 1780's travelogue, 'Tours in Wales' (in which he said she was still wrestling in her seventies and could still beat the young men of the parish).
+Unsurprisingly, Marged's has been the subject of many local songs and legends and she was also included in Thomas Pennant's 1780's travelogue, 'Tours in Wales', even though she was out when he visited.
+It is possibly the longest description of anyone in his travelogues, and he describes her as still wrestling in her seventies, beating the young men of the parish, and how bizarre it was that she chose to marry the most effeminate man in the area).
 Marged was buried in Llanddeiniolen - or some say under the alterstone of Nant Peris Church - on 24th January 1793.

 Story contributed by Lindsey Colbourne